ssc256/keypsafe-docs/security/security-model.md

 **Passkey credential theft.** Passkey credentials are hardware-backed on most modern devices (Secure Enclave, TPM).
 Theft is difficult but not impossible — a compromised OS or authenticator could expose the credential.

 **The PRF delegation boundary.** The Keypsafe bridge allows third-party wallets to request a passkey PRF via `PASSKEY_PRF_REQUEST`.
 The bridge performs the WebAuthn ceremony internally and derives a **vault-scoped IKM** (`vaultPrf = HKDF(userPrf, vaultId, "keypsafe/prf/vault/v1")`) before responding.
 The raw `userPrf` (which would unlock all of a user's vaults) never crosses the postMessage boundary.
-Wallets receive only a value scoped to the single requested vault, so a compromised wallet can decrypt at most one vault — the one it backed up.
+Wallets receive only a value scoped to the single requested vault, so a compromised wallet can decrypt at most one vault — the same one it backed up.
 The postMessage channel itself is origin-checked and constrained to the wallet/bridge pair.
 See the [threat model](./threat-model) for more detail.

 ---